gregorias/200-wichtigste-deutsche-Adjektive/README.md

 adjectives, and I thought that they would make for good flashcards: the images look good and placing opposite words side-by-side makes it easy to create a clear flashcard.

+## For Developers

+### Unit testing

+Run

+    ./dev/bin/testall

+to run this project's unit tests.